 The air monitoring sites measure multiple air pollutants including total suspended particulates (TSP), coarse particulates (PM10), and air toxics (metals, VOCs, and carbonyls).
 The majority of air samples are collected for 24-hours once every six days.
 PM10 is collected hourly.
-To date, air monitoring has found violations of the state TSP standards, exceedances of the daily PM10 standard, and elevated metals concentrations at the monitors located adjacent to the Northern Metals facility.
+When the shredder was operating, air monitoring found violations of the state TSP standards, exceedances of the daily PM10 standard, and elevated metals concentrations at the monitors located adjacent to the Northern Metals facility.
+Since the shredder was removed, those levels have declined.

 Under a settlement that Northern Metals and the MPCA agreed to in Ramsey County District Court in March 2017, the company will move its metal shredding operation to a new location in 2019 (more info below).